Team-Immersive-Intelligence/ImmersiveIntelligence/src/main/resources/assets/immersiveintelligence/ie_manual/en_us/ii_warfare/weaponry/rifle.md

 # 0
 |[item_display]{source:""}|
 The rifle is the warring Engineer's best friend.
 There are many like it, but this one is yours.
-Rifles use [intermediate bullets].
+Rifles use [long bullets].
 An unmodified rifle does not use a magazine, rather, it is [fed loose bullets, one at a time].
 It supports a limited set of [modifications](#3).
 # 1
 |[crafting]{source:""}|
 Fabricated from simple parts, the [Handmade Rifle] is a tried and true weapon that has seen many a battle and likely the first weapon a marksman Engineer will handle.